Recently Completed Research

 BEING WITH Course

-Research into the course from St Martin In The Fields
+Research into the course from St Martin-in-the-Fields

 Summary

 In autumn 2022, St Martin in the Fields in London commissioned Church Army’s Research Unit to conduct a small piece of research into people’s experience of Being With – ‘A Course Exploring Christian Faith and Life’.
 We conducted online interviews with people who have attended the course and produced an internal report (for use by the Being With team) containing helpful quotes, impact stories, and insights into what worked well and less well.
-Please note that this report is not publicly available.

 InfLUENCERS